oikpanagiotis/cord/README.md

 sudo make install
 ```

-Before using the library in your program make sure to set the following enviroment variables
+Before using the library in your program make sure to set the following enviroment variable
 ```
-DISCORD_APPLICATION_TOKEN
-DISCORD_APPLICATION_DEVICE
-DISCORD_APPLICATION_OS
-DISCORD_APPLICATION_LIBRARY
+CORD_APPLICATION_TOKEN
 ```

 ## Roadmap